khilnani/ec2-remote.serverless/README.md

 - Key: `ec2-remote-filter`
 - Value: `true`

-# Automated Alerts for Running instances
+# Email Notification of Running Instances

 If you would like to be alerted if instances are left running for more than a day, you can tag them using the info below and set an email address an alert should be sent to.